About a) Keith

 When we were very young, my sister June and I used to entertain all the kids in our neighbourhood, they actually paid to see us sing and dance – entrance fee 6d and a drink and a cake 3d!
 Anybody out there, who can remember us?
 Well, it’s a bit late in life, but as a few of you know, I now sing professionally (no comments there please!) at Ye Olde Whyte Lyon.
 A young couple (now lovely friends) came in one day and booked us to play at their wedding.
 This was at Leeds Castle, in Kent – in King Henry VIII’s Banqueting Hall no less.
 Phew!
 I am still a nervous singer and need the words in front of me, but I’m loving it.

 I met my dear husband, Len, when I was aged just 14, we began going out when I was 15 (ahh).
+We married when I was 21.
 We had two children and (now widowed) have two grandchildren.
 As my life has been full of tragic events, I will not iterate, as Keith’s life is so much more fun to read.
 I will just add that Jazz, dancing and friendships go a long way.
 To help anyone who has experienced the same, please try to LAUGH at anything bad that comes your way, be strong.
 Also, to all you single ladies, jazz clubs are safe places to come to on your own.
+Music is a powerful healer too, as well as dancing.
+You can immerse yourself if only for an evening.

 Not much about my life, although I have been inventive in three areas, not yet on the market (one to do with the music world).
 So perhaps one day I shall have something to tell about myself.
 Meanwhile, go to Keith’s history, he’s much more interesting.